-Have you noticed a drop in your website traffic?
+Have you noticed a drop in your small business website traffic?
 Maybe you think you should be getting more quality leads than you are.
 If you have this hunch, you are probably right.

 There can be a number of reasons for poor website performance—many of which contribute to your website turning off visitors.

 Here are seven things that will annoy website visitors and send them into the open arms of your competition as well as some tips to avoid them.